-Forget lack of jealousy!
+Forget jealousy!
 She controls life itself!
 Petty squabbles mean nothing to a woman who just developed godlike powers!
 Why, the motivation boost from spitting in death’s face is enough for one to be the bad parent and give Shu the WooHoo talk.

 Shu learns he will get pregnant and die just in time for his birthday.